 Microelectronics has enabled designers of integrated circuits to exercise complete control over the electrical characteristics of each component they create.
-This unit will illustrate how such control is achieved and the various methods that can be applied in differing circumstances.
+This free course, Structural devices, will illustrate how such control is achieved and the various methods that can be applied in differing circumstances.

-- an understanding of how to relate physical dimensions and materials properties to static and dynamic behaviour;
+- understand how to relate physical dimensions and materials properties to static and dynamic behaviour

-- an awareness of how small features are cut out in solid materials, and how small features are built up in solid materials;
+- demonstrate an awareness of how small features are cut out in solid materials, and how small features are built up in solid materials

 - Current section: Introduction

 - 2 Form and function, method and material